Essential Oils for Skin Inflammation and Acne

 • Hormonal Imbalances: Fluctuations in hormone levels, especially during puberty or menstruation, can stimulate excess oil production

-Essential oils possess powerful anti-inflammatory, antibacterial, and balancing properties that may help address the root causes of skin issues by minimizing inflammation and modulating immune reactions.
-They can also help to support hormone balance.
+Essential oils possess potent anti-inflammatory, antibacterial, and balancing properties that may help address the root causes of skin issues by minimizing inflammation and modulating immune reactions.
+They can also help support hormone balance.

-Essential oils work to naturally balance your body and calm inflammation.
-More specifically, plant compounds like polyphenols and flavonoids, have been shown to improve blood flow to the brain and reduce inflammation in the brain (Study).
-The process of distilling these concentrated plant essences into essential oils makes them more bio-available and accessible to the body and brain to help calm brain
+Essential oils help naturally balance the body and reduce inflammation.
+More specifically, plant compounds like polyphenols and flavonoids have been shown to improve blood flow to the brain and reduce inflammation in the brain (Study).
+The process of distilling these concentrated plant essences into essential oils makes them more bioavailable and accessible to the body and brain, helping to calm brain inflammation.

-Topically applied essential oils can play a huge role in helping deactivate inflammation in the body and the brain so it can repair and heal.
-Studies have found that essential oils can drastically reduce inflammation levels and reverse symptoms of inflammation.
-The study found that “boswellic acids”—or the active component of Frankincense which is responsible for its therapeutic capabilities—effectively reduces inflammation and “influences the immune system” by repressing the formation of inflammatory mediators like leukotriene.
+Topically applied essential oils can play a significant role in helping to deactivate inflammation in the body and brain, allowing them to repair and heal.
+Studies have found that essential oils can significantly reduce inflammation levels and alleviate symptoms associated with inflammation.
+The study found that “boswellic acids”—or the active component of Frankincense, which is responsible for its therapeutic capabilities—effectively reduces inflammation and “influences the immune system” by repressing the formation of inflammatory mediators like leukotriene.

-Essential oils are fat-soluble making them easily absorbed through the skin.
+Essential oils are fat-soluble, allowing them to be easily absorbed through the skin.
 They are also extremely gentle and do not strip away your skin’s natural oils or add to your toxic burden.
-Some essential oils, like Lavender and Frankincense, have been known to support clear skin and skin cell regeneration.
+Some essential oils, such as lavender and Frankincense, have been known to support clear skin and promote skin cell regeneration.

-The following essential oils that are included in the Anti Inflammatory™ blend may help support the anti-inflammation mechanisms to improve your skin and reduce acne.
+The following essential oils, included in the Anti Inflammatory™ may help support the anti-inflammation mechanisms to improve your skin and reduce acne.

-Ginger essential oil possesses powerful anti-inflammatory properties that may help bring heat and stimulate circulation to help reduce inflammation and pain.
+Ginger essential oil possesses potent anti-inflammatory properties that may help bring heat and stimulate circulation, thereby reducing inflammation and pain.

-Ginger essential oil has been found to inhibit the production of inflammatory mediators, including inflammatory cytokines and enzymes which help reduce the overall inflammatory response in the body.
-The anti-inflammatory effects of ginger are often attributed to secondary metabolites, like antioxidant compounds such as gingerols and shogaols that help neutralize free radicals and oxidative stress that may contribute to inflammation.
+Ginger essential oil has been found to inhibit the production of inflammatory mediators, including inflammatory cytokines and enzymes, thereby helping to reduce the overall inflammatory response in the body.
+The anti-inflammatory effects of ginger are often attributed to secondary metabolites, such as antioxidant compounds like gingerols and shogaols, which help neutralize free radicals and oxidative stress that may contribute to inflammation.

 A critical review of Ginger’s antioxidant, anti-inflammatory, and immunomodulatory activities found that Ginger’s chemical components are recognized as “antioxidants and anti-inflammatory agents with the potential to operate as immunomodulators”.

 Ginger’s “anti-inflammatory mechanism is linked to Akt inhibition and NF-KB activation, triggering the release of anti-inflammatory cytokines while reducing proinflammatory cytokines.”
-By modulating key inflammatory signaling pathways like NF-κB and MAPKs, Ginger essential oil can suppress the inflammatory cascade.
+By modulating key inflammatory signaling pathways, such as NF-κB and MAPKs, Ginger essential oil can suppress the inflammatory cascade.
 What’s more, the chemical constituent zingibain in ginger oil is believed to reduce prostaglandin levels in the body.
 Prostaglandins are associated with pain and inflammation.

 Ginger essential oil is believed to reduce the amount of prostaglandins in the body, which are compounds associated with pain.
 The beneficial effects of ginger polyphenols have been reported to suppress inflammation in research such as “Assessing the Effects of Ginger Extract on Polyphenol Profiles”.

-Grapefruit™ essential oil shows promising anti-inflammatory mechanisms related to skin inflammation and acne.
+Grapefruit™ essential oil exhibits promising anti-inflammatory properties related to skin inflammation and acne.
 The limonene present in grapefruit helps to reduce inflammation and regulate the production of inflammatory cytokines.

-Studies have shown that Frankincense™ inhibits the production of key inflammatory molecules like TNF-α, IL-6, and IL-1β.
+Studies have shown that Frankincense™ inhibits the production of key inflammatory molecules, including TNF-α, IL-6, and IL-1β.
 This helps suppress the overall inflammatory response in the body.
-Frankincense™ also acts as an immunostimulant to boost the body’s natural immune response.
+Frankincense™ also acts as an immunostimulant boosting the body’s natural immune response.

 Boswellic acid—another active component of Frankincense™ essential oil—has been highly correlated with anti-inflammatory and pain-relieving properties that may be helpful in reducing skin inflammation and acne.
-What’s more, Frankincense™ possesses natural skin-calming properties.
+Furthermore, Frankincense™ possesses natural skin-calming properties.

 Research has shown that active compounds in ylang-ylang oil include several types of flavonoids that can help improve blood flow, lower inflammation, and support a healthy circulatory system.

 Ylang-ylang is also known as a harmonizer, meaning it is adaptive and supportive, especially when added to a blend.
-It may help to prevent dryness as well as excessive sebum production that contributes to skin inflammation and acne.
+It may also help prevent dryness, as well as excessive sebum production that contributes to skin inflammation and acne.

 Dill is known to significantly reduce inflammation, possibly because of its antioxidant flavonoids.
 Medieval knights would place dill seeds on open wounds to speed up healing.
 Research has confirmed the anti-inflammatory and analgesic effects of dill’s key constituents, d-carvone and d-limonene, noting that dill essential oil causes a significant decrease in inflammation and pain.
 Dill is also a well-known herb used as an anti-spasmodic.
-It is considered a tonic for organs like your stomach, liver, kidney, and bladder.
+It is considered a tonic for organs such as the stomach, liver, kidneys, and bladder.
 Dill is also effective in strengthening and calming the brain.

 Additional research found that limonene has anti-inflammatory and analgesic effects, which control cyclooxygenase 1 and 2 and inhibit inflammation.

 Traditional Chinese medicine uses Tarragon for its antispasmodic, antiviral, and antibacterial properties.
 Tarragon essential oil supports brain health, acting as an antioxidant and an analgesic (for pain relief).
-It also supports healthy heart function and circulation and can help reduce physical weakness caused by bad circulation.
-Tarragon supports muscle aches, spasms, and rheumatism and helps restore proper muscular function and ease muscular convulsions.
+It also supports healthy heart function and circulation, and can help reduce physical weakness caused by poor circulation.
+Tarragon supports muscle aches, spasms, and rheumatism, helping to restore proper muscular function and ease muscular contractions.

 Research has found that Tarragon oil inhibits acetylcholinesterase (AChE) activity, which may make it beneficial for neurodegenerative diseases.
-Inhibition of AChE prevents the break-down of acetylcholine, which is essential for memory and thinking.
-People with neurodegenerative diseases make less acetylcholine, and the diseases often break it down at a faster rate, leading to acetylcholine deficits.
+Inhibition of AChE prevents the breakdown of acetylcholine, a neurotransmitter essential for memory and cognitive function.
+People with neurodegenerative diseases produce less acetylcholine, and the diseases often break it down at a faster rate, resulting in acetylcholine deficits.

 Tarragon oil has also been shown to relieve pain both centrally and peripherally using mechanisms other than interacting with opioid receptors.

 Topically apply Anti-Inflammatory™ to the bottom of the feet before bed.
-You can also apply to areas of the body where inflammation is experienced or suspected, including the base of the skull or on the vagal nerve (behind the ear).
-Anti-Inflammatory™ is designed to reduce inflammation, re-balance the brain, and encourage regeneration of damaged or stressed cells and tissues that have been chronically or acutely inflamed.
+You can also apply to areas of the body where inflammation is experienced or suspected, such as the base of the skull or the vagal nerve (located behind the ear).
+Anti-Inflammatory™ is designed to reduce inflammation, rebalance the brain, and encourage regeneration of damaged or stressed cells and tissues that have been chronically or acutely inflamed.

 Jodi Cohen